Dorian

 6th February 1976 Leonard Peltier Illegally Arrested

-Posted in Atrocities, World Events | 10 Comments
+Posted in World Events | 14 Comments

 3rd February 1787 Shays’ Rebellion

 Today we consider Shays’ Rebellion – otherwise known as “the American Revolution’s Final Battle” – which very nearly led to America’s first civil war.
-This major grassroots uprising which raged for six months shared much in common with the ideologies that … Continue reading
+This major grassroots uprising raged for six months and shared much in common with the ideologies that … Continue reading

 1st February 1851 the Death of Mary Shelley

-She was born of impeccable parentage – the daughter of two of the 18th century’s most notable and infamous freethinkers: Mary Wollstonecraft, the pioneering feminist and author of A Vindication of the Rights of Woman; and William Godwin, the radical philosopher, proto-anarchist … Continue reading
+She was born of impeccable parentage – the daughter of two of the 18th century’s most notable and infamous thinkers: pioneering feminist and author of A Vindication of the Rights of Woman, Mary Wollstonecraft; and radical philosopher and proto-anarchist, William Godwin.
+She … Continue reading

 Posted in Heroines | 1 Comment